What is the CRA Notice of Assessment?

 The CRA Notice of Assessment will either confirm that your tax return was assessed as filed or will identify adjustments made by CRA.

-What if I haven’t Received my Notice of Assessment from CRA?
+What if I haven’t received my Notice of Assessment from the CRA?

-Your annual CRA tax assessment notice will only be sent to you after the CRA has completed their preliminary review of the T1 tax return you or your representative has filed with the agency.
+Your annual CRA tax assessment notice will only be issued after the CRA has completed their preliminary review of the T1 tax return you or your representative has filed with the agency.

 If you feel you should have received it — but haven’t — contact the CRA or call 1-800-267-6999.

-Once you receive your Notice of Assessment from CRA, its important to compare it against the calculations on your filed T1 or T2 income tax return.
+Once you view your Notice of Assessment from CRA, its important to compare it against the calculations on your filed T1 or T2 income tax return.

 Unfortunately, discrepancies between income tax returns and CRA tax assessments are not uncommon.

-If you disagree with CRA's tax assessment, start by calling or writing to the tax centre that processed your return.
+If you disagree with CRA's tax assessment, start by calling the tax centre that processed your return.
 Some issues can be easily resolved this way.

 If this step does not resolve the issue, you have the right to appeal the Notice of Assessment by filing an objection.

-How do I Appeal my Notice of Assessment from CRA?
+How do I object to my Notice of Assessment from CRA?

-To appeal a CRA income tax assessment, you must file a notice of objection.
-Typically, the bases for appeal are a disagreement with the CRA assessment of taxes owed or a dispute over how the CRA has interpreted the income tax law.
+To object to a CRA income tax assessment, you must file a notice of objection.
+Typically, the basis for an objection is a disagreement with the CRA assessment of taxes owed or a dispute over how the CRA has interpreted the income tax law.

 To file your objection, choose one of these options: